tmoldwin/TempDesk/README.md

 - It doesn't appear in your taskbar or Alt-Tab list - it's just part of your desktop

 ### Adding Files
-- **Drag and Drop**: Simply drag any file from your computer into the TempDrop window
+- **Drag and Drop**: Simply drag any file from your computer into the TempDesk window
-- **Auto-Detection**: If you save files directly to the TempDrop folder, they automatically appear in the widget
+- **Auto-Detection**: If you save files directly to the TempDesk folder, they automatically appear in the widget

 ### File Display
 Files appear as desktop shortcuts/icons (not a boring file list):